-- 1.1 The Isle of Anglesey County Council's draft Statement of Accounts 2022/23 was presented to the Council's external auditors, Wales Audit Office, for audit on 30 June 2023.
-The detailed audit work is now substantially complete, subject to a final review of the post-audit amendments made to the accounts.
-The financial position of the Council is not expected to change further and the review is likely to result in minor amendments to the narrative or the notes to the accountsShould any significant issues arise in this review, Wales Audit Office will provide a verbal update to Full Council and retrospectively to this Committee at a future date. - 1.2 Subject to the Isle of Anglesey County Council's confirmation, the Accounts will be signed by the Director of Function (Resources) / Section 151 Officer and the Council's Chairman and will be published following the receipt of the Auditor's final opinion.
+- 1.1 The Isle of Anglesey County Council's draft Statement of Accounts 2022/23 was presented to the Council's external auditors, Audit Wales, for audit on 30 June 2023.
+The detailed audit work is now substantially complete. - 1.2 Subject to the Isle of Anglesey County Council's confirmation, the Accounts will be signed by the Director of Function (Resources) / Section 151 Officer and the Council's Chair and will be published following the receipt of the Auditor's final opinion.